dfv-ms/udacity_nd025_term2_project_2/README.md

 ## Jupyter notebooks

-There two jupyter notebooks used to analyse the data and prepare the scripts mentioned above.
+There are two jupyter notebooks used to analyse the data and prepare the scripts mentioned above.

 ## Libraries